Aider-AI/aider/aider/website/docs/troubleshooting/imports.md

 ## Replit

-You can `pip install aider-chat` on replit.
+You can `pip install -U aider-chat` on replit.

 Or you can install aider with
 pipx as follows: